The Avela difference

 The goal is to support each child’s growth while honoring who they are—including embracing and encouraging autistic ways of being (Shuck et al., 2022).
 In practice, this means helping a child regulate their sensory needs, respecting how they naturally communicate and connect, and creating environments where they can be fully themselves—without feeling pressured to hide or change who they are.

 What matters most is finding something that fits your family’s rhythm and needs.
 Choose an intervention that feels sustainable and supportive—for your child and for your whole family.
+At Avela Health, we center the child and family–working with you to determine what intervention is appropriate and how it should be delivered.

 Too often, parents are left on the sidelines when it comes to supporting their autistic child—watching from a distance as professionals work with their child in clinics or classrooms.
 But parents know their children best, and they deserve to feel empowered and included in the process.